majnioui/Moe-Blog/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE.md).
+This open-source project is available under the [MIT License](LICENSE.md).